What is A Human Workplace community?

 A typical gathering would include:

-- Welcome: Each gathering starts off with making sure that people meet and connect with others in a meaningful way.
+- Connection: Each gathering starts off with making sure that people meet and connect with others in a meaningful way.
 We make sure people feel welcome.

 - Infusion: A question, prompt, topic, new idea, or concept is shared to kick off the meeting.
 This could be from a participant or guest with expertise, from a TED talk, from a short reading, or from a participant's research of a topic to give a basic overview.
 Topics might include psychological safety, empathy, diversity, inclusion, human-centered design, trust, improvement, creativity, productivity, motivation, awe, or some other subject of interest.
-This infusion could come from the host offering a question or sentence stem prompt to get things started, from a participant or guest with subject matter expertise, from a TED talk, from a short reading, or from the facilitator sharing a bit of research on a topic.
 The group is discouraged from speakers talking for long periods of time but instead to make room for people to explore topics themselves.

 - Exploration: Participants are given ample time to practice a skill or to reflect on and discuss a concept so they can discover and share insights about the topic.
 The host of the gathering may use techniques like Liberating Structures or Lean Coffee to facilitate.
 We believe participants have brilliant ideas, provoking questions, and powerful insights to offer, and given the chance they will inspire each other with their wisdom.

-- Application: A gathering isn't complete without considering and identifying how insights can be applied on the job by individuals, leaders, or teams to make the workplace more human and more effective.
+- Application: A gathering isn't complete without considering and identifying how insights can be applied on the job by individuals, leaders, or teams to make the workplace more loving, human and effective.

 - Close: Each gathering concludes in a meaningful way.
 Techniques for closing might include checking out or declaring a next step.